Cecildt/bucket-tabs/README.md

 A browser extension with Astro to manage tabs and safe of memory usage.

+Currently still in development.
+The focus is to make it first feature complete for Chromium based browsers and then support other browsers.

 ## 🌟 Features

 - 🚀 Manage browser tabs into buckets.